Linocut Printmaking 101

 Beyond those four categories, there are certain studies that are often grouped under “print-adjacent” and these include paper making, marbling, and bookbinding.

-I am primarily a relief printmaker, although I had a pretty serious fling with Lithography in my early twenties, and latly I've been more interested in papermaking!
+I am primarily a relief printmaker, although I had a pretty serious fling with Lithography in my early twenties, and lately I've been more interested in papermaking!

 Relief printmaking is backwards, literally.
 Whenever I carve anything I have to do it in reverse because the impression works like a mirror.
 This is particularly important for… WORDS.
 Also: dominant hands of crucial characters, clocks, maps, recognizable image references, watch wrists, rotary phones, asymmetrical logos… basically specific asymmetry of any kind.
 Sometimes I remember.
 Sometimes I forget.
 I made this lithograph (litho is also backwards) for my undergrad thesis that is full of text.
 It is all facing the correct direction, except for the “g” in hockeygirl11.